brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 Besides these specific hooks in the reconcile loop, Crossplane leverages annotations to keep track of reconciliation state.
 A very important one is [`crossplane.io/external-name`](http://crossplane.io/external-name), which identifies the underlying resource:

-- Providers should set it during `Create` when the external system assigns a different identifier, otherwise it is set to `metadata.name` of the resource.
+- Before `Connect` and `Observe`, the [managed reconciler's default initializer](https://github.com/crossplane/crossplane-runtime/blob/5092c39e4b0099816912dc7d07b2a670a0dba9dc/pkg/reconciler/managed/api.go#L48-L61) persists `metadata.name` as the external name when the annotation is absent.
+Providers overwrite it during `Create` only when the external system returns a different stable lookup key.
 - Users can pre-populate it to identify and import an existing resource, although it should be used together with an `Observe` management policy to prevent unintended changes ([docs about Crossplane resource import](https://docs.crossplane.io/v2.3/guides/import-existing-resources/)).

 The provider lifecycle is: